 They are also more prone to root rot if they’re exposed to too much rain or watering.

 All species and cultivars of Schefflera are toxic to some degree when ingested by humans or pets, with some being more dangerous than others.

 The toxicity is caused by calcium oxalate crystals which may have mild to severe effects when consumed in sufficient quantities.
 Wear gloves when handling plants, as the sap can cause skin irritation.

-There has been a lot of research regarding the medicinal uses for various Schefflera species.
+There has been a lot of research regarding the medicinal uses of various Schefflera species.

 When grown as a container plant, these wonderful plants can make a striking summer accent to your porch or patio, as well as being perfect for entryways.

-During the winter months, they’ll continue to impress if kept near a sunny window.
+They’ll continue to impress during the winter months if kept near a sunny window.